OgetoOndicho/OgetoOndicho/README.md

 # Hi there 👋, Welcome to my Github Profile
 I'm Gifton Ondicho Ogeto.
-An accomplished Statistician and a pasionate Data Scientist with a deep flair for numbers, data and tech.
+A pasionate Data Scientist with a deep flair for numbers, data and tech.

 ## About Me
 - I am a Data Scientist with a strong background in Statistics, Data Analytics, Machine Learning and Cloud Computing.
-I can derive insights from raw data to drive innovative solutions and decision making processes to solve challenges.
+I thrive in leveraging my technical expertise to derive insights from raw data thereby driving innovative solutions and informed decision making processes to complex challenges.

-## Tech Stack
+## Tech Stack Skills
 1. Python
 2. MySQL
 3. PowerBI